wintercms/docs/architecture/developer-guide.md

 #### Use of trailing commas

-Although not specified one way or another in the PSR-2 and PSR-12 guidelines, Winter CMS highly recommends the use of trailing commas in multi-line arrays, especially for localization files.
-Trailing commas make it easier to perform maintenance on multiline array items without causing unnecessary visual clutter in diffs or version control history.
+Although not specified one way or another in the PSR-12 guidelines, Winter CMS requires the use of a trailing comma for the last item in a multi-line array.
+Trailing commas make it easier to perform maintenance on multiline array items without causing unnecessary visual clutter in diffs or version control history should an item be added or removed from that array.

-**Recommended:**
+Single-line arrays do not require a trailing comma for the last item.

+**Valid:**

 ```php
 $items = [